amanarora9848/ARP-Assignment3/README.md

 - The `BGRa` matrix, which is available and updated continuously in the shared memory, is accessed and used directly in the process B to compute the centre of the circle, instead of saving a separate copy of bmp file for the same purpose.

-- To allow complete siumulation of this server-client communication in a single computer, we create different shared memory and semaphores, as well as log filed for each mode.
-We add 1/2/3 to the shared memory name (`/bmp_memory`) and the semapore name (`/bmp_sem`) for each mode (1 for Normal, 2 for Server and 3 is for Client).
+- To allow complete siumulation of this server-client communication in a single computer, we create different shared memory and semaphores, as well as log files for each mode.
+We add 1/2/3 to the shared memory name (`/bmp_memory`), the semapore name (`/bmp_sem`) and log file (e.g. `processA1.txt`) for each mode (1 for Normal, 2 for Server and 3 is for Client).

 ## Brief Explanations about the processes